Shanghai aluminum hits three-month low as coal prices tumble - Up News Info

 Aluminum prices in Shanghai hit their lowest in more than three months on Thursday as tumbling coal prices eased worries about rising production costs for the energy-intensive metal.

-The most-traded December copper contract on the Shanghai Futures Exchange dropped as much as 7.6% to 19,200 yuan ($2,999.95) a tonne, the lowest since July 22.
-The contract has lost 23% since the beginning of last week.
+The most-traded December aluminum contract on the Shanghai Futures Exchange dropped as much as 7.6% to 19,200 yuan ($3,001.92) a tonne, the lowest since July 22 and down 23% since the beginning of last week.
+The contract recovered slightly to close at 19,920 yuan a tonne, still down 4.1%.

 Article content